 A variety of special events, seminars and training are being offering along with new ones being developed.

-- Eight Directions, Three Shapes, Four Gates, and Buddha's Smile is an introduction to the fundamentals of mindful movement drawn from the practice of aikido, taiji and meditation.
+- Eight Directions, Three Shapes, and Four Gates is an introduction to the fundamentals of mindful movement drawn from the practice of aikido, taiji and meditation.

-- Making Peace with the Relative World is an introduction of the application of Ki-Aikido in daily life.
+- Making Peace with the Relative World is an introduction of the application of the principle of non-disension and the practice of Ki-Aikido in daily life.

 - Ki-Kenpo (氣劍法) is the art of the sword with ki.

 - Ki-Aikido Fundamentals: A Drop-in class designed to build quality basics and movement skills that benefit even the most senior students.

 - Ki-Aikido is one of five Ki Society disciplines designed to help realize the oneness of mind and body.
 All Aikido techniques begin and end with the principle of non-dissension.

 - Ki no Kokyu ho is Ki breathing.